WHO is behind KoHoSo Radio 66?

 WHEN did KoHoSo Radio 66 begin?

 The original version of KoHoSo Radio 66 began on August 8, 2015 but was then unfairly pulled from the internet by its original host on May 1, 2016.
 The first beta version of our return to the web was released to the public exactly one year later to the minute on May 1, 2017.
-The current "Beta Version 2.0" of the station went online on the evening of August 13, 2017.
+The station held its official grand reopening on the afternoon of August 26, 2017.

 WHY does KoHoSo Radio 66 exist?